datalayer/datalayer/lab/keycloak/java/README.md

 + Click on Users menu on the left.
 + Click on View all users.
 3 users will be shown.
-+ Edit user bgates.
++ Edit user bjobs.
  + Go to Role Mappings tab.
  + Select `simple` on the combo-box Client Roles.
- + Add the role user to bgates.
+ + Add the role user to bjobs.
-+ Do the same for the user sjobs.
++ Do the same for the user sgates.
-+ Let's leave mcuban without user role.
++ Let's leave bfoo without user role.

 ```bash
 ./mvnw clean spring-boot:run